Glue or double-sided tape is often used to secure wigs, hair extensions and hair systems. But can glue on hair damage the scalp?

-However, if you prefer a long-term wear, then you may want to consider a long term adhesive that allows for a secure hold that lasts for over a week and doesn’t require a reapplication every day.
+However, if you prefer long-term wear, then you may want to consider a long-term adhesive that allows for a secure hold that lasts for over a week and doesn’t require a reapplication every day.

 Many people experience issues when attempting to reattach their hair system as it needs to be aligned correctly.

-Incorrect alignment and poorly fitted extensions can cause sensitives to the scalp.
+Incorrect alignment and poorly fitted extensions can cause sensitivity to the scalp.

 It’s therefore important that you seek the help of a professional if you are unsure.